icirellik/openglow-bsp-platform/README.md

 # OpenGlow BSP Platform

-This is the Yocto Board Support Package for the OpenGlow Standard control board.

 The OpenGlow Standard is a drop-in replacement for the factory control boards in Glowforge Basic and Pro CNC lasers.

-This BSP is based upon `meta-freescale`.
+This is the [repo](https://code.google.com/archive/p/git-repo/) package to stackup Yocto layers for the OpenGlow Board Support Package, and is based upon `meta-freescale`.

-As the Project is currently in early Alpha, and only supports the `master` and `master-next` branches for all upstream projects.
+As the Project is currently in early Alpha, and only supports the `master` branches for all upstream projects.

 # Build and Install